Home » Towson Medical Equipment supplies Foley, Intermittent, and Condom Catheter serving Washington DC and Balitmore MD

 The suprapubic catheter is the other type of indwelling catheter which is connected to the bladder through the abdomen.
 The insertion of this catheter is normally done during a surgical process.

 All of the above types of catheters are used to clear your bladder and keep your urinary system clear from infections.
 Before you use any, make sure you consult the doctor for advice.

 Insurances We Accept

 Medicaid of MD (pays 100%)

 Please visit specific items below.
-You can also contact Mary (manager of Olney Medical Equipment) for further information at 301-774-8200 or Erin in Towson at 410-882-4005.
-Prescriptions may be faxed directly to Mary at 301-774-5767.
-Thank-You for your Time and for Choosing Towson Medical Equipment to provide you with excellent medical supplies and service!
+You can also contact us in Towson at 410-882-4005.
+Thank You for your Time and for Choosing Towson Medical Equipment to provide you with excellent medical supplies and service!